misslivirose/basic-unity-vr/06_vr-ize.md

 At this point, our game is playable and in theory is ready to go - by default, Unity allows you to export your game project in several formats for desktop and mobile, but we want to add an additional layer to it that allows us to build out our environment and make it fully immersive using the Oculus SDK.

 ## Installing the Oculus SDK
 The first thing that we're going to want to do here is install the SDK that Oculus provides for developing.
-Since Oculus has teamed up with Samsung for their Gear VR headset on Android, we have a couple of options for how to build our final project depending on the final goals.
-In this section, we'll cover both the mobile and desktop Oculus experience.

-The first thing that we're going to do is install the tools that we need in order to utilize the tools that Oculus has created for VR development.
+You'll need to start by installing the tools that we need in order to utilize the in-game components that Oculus has created for VR development.

 {x: create Oculus dev account}
 If you haven't already, create an Oculus developer account